pingcap/tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo-singapore/README.md

 # Lab Environment Preparation
 1. Setup EC2 instance SSH identity:

     + a.
-On EC2 console, go to region "us-west-2" (Oregon).
-Under `Key Pairs` section, create a new key pair with name `pe-class-key`, and save the private key file (for example: `pe-class-key.pem`) to local directory `~/.ssh/`.
+On EC2 console, go to region "ap-southeast-1" (Singapore).
+Under `Key Pairs` section, create a new key pair with name `pe-class-key-singapore`, and save the private key file (for example: `pe-class-key-singapore.pem`) to local directory `~/.ssh/`.

     + b.
 Change the private key file permission to `r--`:
       ```
-      $ chmod 400 ~/.ssh/pe-class-key.pem
+      $ chmod 400 ~/.ssh/pe-class-key-singapore.pem
       ```

 2. Setup AWS credentials for yourself.

     + a.
-If you use permenant IAM power user, follow the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to set up the **default** awscli profile.
+If you use permanent IAM power user, follow the [instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) to set up the **default** awscli profile.

     + b.
 If you use temporary IAM power user or IAM role, set your credentials to following environment variables in your local terminal:
       ```
       $ export AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"
-      $ export AWS_SECRET_ACCESS_KEY="<YOUR_AWS_SECRECT_ACCESS_KEY>"
+      $ export AWS_SECRET_ACCESS_KEY="<YOUR_AWS_SECRET_ACCESS_KEY>"
       $ export AWS_SESSION_TOKEN="<YOUR_SESSION_TOKEN>"
       ```

 3. Create the class CloudFormation stack.
 Provide your name and your email as input parameters (for resource tagging purpose, otherwise the demo steps will fail).
-This stack will be created in "us-west-2" (Oregon) region:
+This stack will be created in "ap-southeast-1" (Oregon) region:
     ```
     $ git clone https://github.com/pingcap/tidb-course-201-lab.git
     ```